Overlanders usually use large vehicles, with either gas or diesel engines with low mpg’s.

 So ultimately you’ll save money in the long run.
 Furthermore, quality gear will never fail you when you need it the most.

 Neither will it end up in a landfill sooner than it should.
-So make your goal for this year to invest in quality travel and overlanding gear, especially when it comes to clothing, footwear as well as portable fridges, sit on kayaks and car tyres.
+So make your goal for this year to invest in quality travel and overlanding gear, especially when it comes to clothing, footwear as well as portable fridges, kayaks, and car tires.
+Cry only once!

-Spend your hard earned cash wisely and invest in environmentally motivated equipment companies that make use of recyclable materials that are not harsh on the environment and leave a small ecological print.
+Spend your hard-earned cash wisely and invest in environmentally motivated equipment companies, such as Kupilka, that make use of recyclable materials that are not harsh on the environment and leave a small ecological print.

 Ditch Wet Wipes